oliviervaillancourt/blog/_posts/2020-05-10-Fixing-IDX10501-MultipleAuthScheme.md

 ## In this blog post, we will cover the situation where using multiple `ASP.NET Core 3.1` JWT authentication scheme leads to having *information* IDX10501 level log that are totally misleading.
 We will also offer a solution.

+> [Oct 2020 - Update] We also find different way to accomplish the same goal but making use of `Events` property on the `JwtBearerOptions`.
+A bit simpler.
+[See this discussion](https://github.com/oliviervaillancourt/blog/issues/3)

 ----

 ### The situation